louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Regular monitoring of creatine kinase (CK) may not be required; rather, targeted measurement of CK in individuals with muscle symptoms may be more appropriate.
 Colchicine therapeutic drug monitoring is of limited value in clinical practice.

-Impaired kidney function, which is common in people with gout, is reported to be a predictor of colchicine adverse events.Because of the risk, it has been suggested that a complete blood count and a creatine kinase (CK) measurement should be performed every six months in patients who are receiving long‐term prophylactic colchicine, defined as 0.5 mg daily for six or more months.The prolonged period suggested for anti‐inflammatory prophylaxis and the risk of adverse events have led to a general reluctance to use prophylaxis by many clinicians and people with gout.
-A study of a nurse‐led educational intervention for people with gout with recurrent flares reported that only 4% of participants opted for anti‐inflammatory prophylaxis when urate‐lowering therapy was increased.Thus, the ability to accurately predict who may obtain the most clinical benefit with the least adverse events based on clinical factors would be of clinical use.
+Impaired kidney function, which is common in people with gout, is reported to be a predictor of colchicine adverse events.
+Because of the risk, it has been suggested that a complete blood count and a creatine kinase (CK) measurement should be performed every six months in patients who are receiving long‐term prophylactic colchicine, defined as 0.5 mg daily for six or more months.
+The prolonged period suggested for anti‐inflammatory prophylaxis and the risk of adverse events have led to a general reluctance to use prophylaxis by many clinicians and people with gout.
+A study of a nurse‐led educational intervention for people with gout with recurrent flares reported that only 4% of participants opted for anti‐inflammatory prophylaxis when urate‐lowering therapy was increased.
+Thus, the ability to accurately predict who may obtain the most clinical benefit with the least adverse events based on clinical factors would be of clinical use.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^44adb76c].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology gout flare management—For patients experiencing a gout flare, the guideline states “we strongly recommend using oral colchicine, NSAIDs, or glucocorticoids (oral, intramuscular, or intraarticular) as appropriate first-line therapy for gout flares over IL-1 inhibitors or ACTH,” and “when colchicine is the chosen agent, we strongly recommend low-dose colchicine over high-dose colchicine given its similar efficacy and fewer adverse effects.”
-For patients who are unable to take oral medications, “we strongly recommend glucocorticoids (intramuscular, intravenous, or intraarticular) over IL-1 inhibitors or ACTH.”
-If other antiinflammatory therapies are poorly tolerated or contraindicated, “we conditionally recommend using IL-1 inhibition over no therapy (beyond supportive/analgesic treatment).”
-As adjunctive care for a flare, “we conditionally recommend using topical ice as an adjuvant treatment over no adjuvant treatment.”
-For colchicine dosing during flares, the guideline notes “the FDA-approved dosing should be followed (1.2 mg immediately followed by 0.6 mg an hour later, with ongoing antiinflammatory therapy until the flare resolves).”
+American College of Rheumatology gout flare management — For patients experiencing a gout flare, the guideline states "we strongly recommend using oral colchicine, NSAIDs, or glucocorticoids (oral, intramuscular, or intraarticular) as appropriate first-line therapy for gout flares over IL-1 inhibitors or ACTH," and "when colchicine is the chosen agent, we strongly recommend low-dose colchicine over high-dose colchicine given its similar efficacy and fewer adverse effects."
+For patients who are unable to take oral medications, "we strongly recommend glucocorticoids (intramuscular, intravenous, or intraarticular) over IL-1 inhibitors or ACTH."
+If other antiinflammatory therapies are poorly tolerated or contraindicated, "we conditionally recommend using IL-1 inhibition over no therapy (beyond supportive/analgesic treatment)."
+As adjunctive care for a flare, "we conditionally recommend using topical ice as an adjuvant treatment over no adjuvant treatment."
+For colchicine dosing during flares, the guideline notes "the FDA-approved dosing should be followed (1.2 mg immediately followed by 0.6 mg an hour later, with ongoing antiinflammatory therapy until the flare resolves)."

 ---